growdigital/forestgarden.wales/content/article/chop-drop.md

 ---
 title: Chop ‘n’ drop
 date: 2020-01-07T10:30:45Z
 description: Plant comfrey by your fruit trees, then chop the leaves once or twice a year and mulch in-situ.
-This is the chop ‘n’ drop comfrey mulch technique, no compost required.
+This is the chop ‘n’ drop comfrey mulch technique, no composting required.
 tags:
 - ForestGarden
 - Mulch